Ralf Baumeister is member of:

 So far, all of the mechanisms that we have identified using C. elegans models have been shown to be remarkably similar in the mammalian organism, and have helped a lot to understand the biological function of the human gene that is dysfunctional in disease.

-The lab is funded by grants from:
+The lab is currently funded by:

 The State of Baden-Württemberg 'Qualitätsoffensiveprogramm'